OxyContin maker Purdue Pharma pleads guilty in criminal case

 The activists say there’s no difference between the actions of the company and its owners, who also controlled Purdue's board until the past few years.

-Last week, as part of a motion to get access to more family documents, the attorneys general who oppose the deals made a filing of documents that put members of the Sackler family at the center of Purdue’s continued push for OxyContin sales even as opioid-related deaths rose.
+Last week, as part of a motion to get access to more family documents, the attorneys general who oppose the deals filed documents that put members of the Sackler family at the center of Purdue’s continued push for OxyContin sales even as opioid-related deaths rose.

 The newly public documents include emails among consultants from McKinsey & Corp. hired by the company to help boost the business.
 One from 2008, a year after the company first pleaded guilty to opioid-related crimes, says board members, including a Sackler family member, “‘blessed’ him to do whatever he thinks is necessary to ‘save the business.’”